 Presents aren’t the only thing you’ll find Mexican families unwrapping on Christmas Day.
 Savory meat or vegetable-based tamales are the main event at dinnertime.
 In fact, it’s common for families to host a tamalada, or tamale-making party, in the days leading up to the event.
 Learn how to make tamales with this step-by-step guide.
-And if this list has you itching to travel, find out the best cities in the world to experience Christmas.

 A British Christmas dinner typically consists of prawns, mince-meat pies and a show-stopping turkey that’s been roasted to perfection.
 Unlike Americans who garnish their bird with herbs, stuffing or citrus, the Brits favor topping their turkey with a bundle of sausages.
 For dessert: A fruit-packed Christmas pudding.
 Learn what the British royal family eats on Christmas Day.

 It’s common for Greek families to celebrate Christmas dinner with roasted lamb as their main dish.
 Though, in northern regions of the country, you’ll find yiaprakia (brined pork stuffed cabbage rolls) on the table.
 On Christmas Eve, it’s a Greek tradition to make Christopsomo, a rustic sweetbread filled with raisins, nuts, cardamom and cloves.
 The bread is decorated with a cross and turned into a delicious centerpiece on Christmas Day.
 Find out some unusual Christmas-related laws around the world.